The answer is the laser dune buggy

 Agile, mobile and effective, this invention will protect troops from new threats

 In a windowless room on Raytheon Intelligence & Space’s campus in McKinney, Texas, a small team of blue jean-clad engineers and physicists was doing something that had never been done before.
 They moved back and forth between computer screens and a vehicle that looked straight out of Mad Max.

-“Basically, we’re putting a laser on a dune buggy to knock drones out of the sky,” said Dr. Ben Allison, former director of the company's high energy laser product line.
+“Basically, we’re putting a laser on a dune buggy to knock drones out of the sky,” said Dr. Ben Allison, who at the time was the director of the business' high energy laser product line.

 It’s actually a little more complicated than that.
 The team was combining a high energy laser with an advanced variant of Raytheon Intelligence & Space's Multi-spectral Targeting System – a sophisticated package of electro-optical and infrared sensors – and installing it on a Polaris MRZR, a small all-terrain vehicle.

 "It's not sharks with laser beams on them," said Art Morrish, RI&S's vice president of Advanced Concepts and Technology, in a reference to Austin Powers, "but it's pretty close."

 The idea came after Allison and Morrish heard that a U.S. ally had used a Patriot missile to shoot down a cheap, store-bought drone outfitted with a grenade-like munition.